HOW A BROKEN WASHING MACHINE LED TO A FAMILY BUSINESS

 Some businesses are launched after years of careful planning; others are born almost by accident.

-Take the case of Leslie’s Laundry Care, a Charlotte startup founded by Domonique Boone and her husband Les.
+Take the case of Leslie’s Laundry Care, a Charlotte startup founded by Domonique Boone.

 A year ago, her mother’s washing machine stopped working, so Boone went to her mother’s house, picked up her towels and washed and folded them and then delivered them back to her mother.